 The extravagant red sedimentary rock is noticeable in the towering rock formations.
 The fossil-less cliffs that characterize the rocky, desert landscapes of Wyoming, Nevada, Utah and Southern California came from an environment that was once like today’s Sahara Desert environment.
 This geology is called the Navajo Formation.
-Zion National Park has the most impressive formations that are up to 2,500 feet thick, making it the world’s deepest desert landscape.

 The Court of the Patriarchs

 Zion’s spirituality and its iconic rock formations are inextricably intertwined.
 The grand buttes rising from the canyon floor are awe-inspiring.
 The three patriarchs dominate the valley.
 Abraham, Isaac, and Jacob rest on the west side of Zion Canyon at Birch Creek and are visible from almost everywhere within the valley.
 Mount Moroni is in front of the Three Patriarchs.

 Towers of the Virgin are another set of prominent peaks on the wet side of the administration building north of West Temple.
 The Sentinel is the northernmost peak.
 The Alter of Sacrifice is the one with red blood (iron oxide) streaking down its face.